 Before finalising, ensure the STP information is correct and apply for a deferral if you need more time.

-Ensure superannuation guarantee payments for employees are up-to-date.
-Employers can claim deductions for superannuation contributions made on their employees in the financial year the nominated super funds receive them by 30 June.
+Ensure that employee superannuation guarantee payments are current.
+Employers can deduct contributions made on their employees’ behalf in the financial year in which the nominated super funds receive them by June 30.

 The taxable payments reporting system

 Does your business earn income from building and construction, cleaning, courier, road freight, IT, security, investigation or surveillance services?
 If so, you may need to lodge a taxable payments annual report by 30 August 2021 to report payments made to contractors.